scionproto/scion/doc/ControlPlanePKI.md

 ## Certificate Chain Dissemination

 Certificate chains are issued by an `Issuing` AS upon request.
-As certificates are short lived, this is an automated process that happens automatically.
+As certificates are short lived, this is an automatic, automated process.
 Before an AS may use a certificate chain, it must register it with all authoritative ASes of its ISD.
 If the automatic registration process fails due to an unavailable authoritative AS, an operator may manually choose to start using the issued certificate chain.
-However, they must ensure the certificate chain is eventually registered with all authoritative ASes of its ISD.
+However, they must ensure the certificate chain is registered as soon as possible with all authoritative ASes of its ISD.

 Certificate chains are used to sign beacons and path-segments.
 Similar to TRC dissemination, when a